Table of Contents

 (Jul 8, 2020)

-- After listening to speaker Ms. Rosa P. Calleja.
-Regarding concerns and questions about the proposed National Academy of Sports Philippines.
+- Speaker Ms Rosa P. Calleja addressed concerns about the proposed National Academy of Sports Philippines.

-On a previous Forum of the Sports Council of the Philippines, another female speaker (not Calleja) tried stating that the National Academy of Sports Philippines will be good for regionalization.
+In a previous forum of the Philippines’ Sports Council, another female speaker (not Calleja) stated that the National Academy of Sports Philippines would be suitable for regionalization.

-- How will National Academy of Sports Philippines be good for regionalization?
+- How will the National Academy of Sports Philippines be good for regionalization?

-- How will National Academy of Sports Philippines be good for grass root coaches?
+- How will the National Academy of Sports Philippines be suitable for grass root coaches?

-Grass root coaches already have to contend, athletes, they develop going to richer regions like NCR and STCAA unless the National Academy of Sports Philippines will recruit athletes from CLRAA only.
+Grass root coaches already have to contend with athletes going to wealthier regions like NCR and STCAA unless the National Academy of Sports Philippines will recruit athletes from CLRAA only.

-How is National Academy of Sports Philippines helping the rest of the country?
+How is the National Academy of Sports Philippines helping the rest of the country?

-It was unclear what region the athletes will represent at the Palaro if there is an exodus or deluge of athletes from other regions that will be absorbed into the National Academy of Sports Philippines.
+It was unclear what region the athletes will represent at the Palaro if there is a departure or deluge of athletes from the other provinces absorbed into the National Academy of Sports Philippines.

 - Will they have to go and compete for their region?

-- The DepEd is still figuring that out despite a bill has been passed regarding National Academy of Sports Philippines.
+- The DepEd is still figuring that out despite a bill passed regarding the National Academy of Sports Philippines.

-- As time goes on it seem schools are going after younger and younger athletes.
+- As time goes on, it seems schools are going after younger and younger athletes.

-- And it won’t be long before Elementary athletes are being headhunted.
+- And it won’t be long before Elementary athletes are headhunted.

 New Residency Rule of DEPED

-What this means is athletes that change the region must miss one year of eligibility at Palarong Pambansa and wait till the following year to represent their new region.
+The new residency rule means athletes who change region must miss one year of eligibility at Palarong Pambansa and wait until the following year to represent a different region.

-While Pinoyathletics has been putting pressure on DEPED to do something about the deluge of athletes being lured by richer private schools via social media.
+While Pinoyathletics has been putting pressure on DEPED to do something about the deluge of athletes being lured by wealthier private schools via social media, we do welcome this.

 For example, if the whole family moves and relocates for work.

-This is better than having a separate national high school championship for private and public schools.
+This suggestion is better than having a separate national high school championship for private and public schools.

-As private schools with all the resources will still continue to grab all the athletes.
+Private schools with all the resources will continue to grab all the athletes.

 It will deter private schools if they have no league to join.

-National Academy of Sport Philippines – World Class Athletes?
+National Academy of Sports Philippines – World Class Athletes?

 The DepEd is stating it wants to produce world-class athletes.
-But was not sure how to define it—National Academy of Sports Philippines.
+But I was not sure how to define it—National Academy of Sports Philippines.

-Australian Coach and former head Gintong Alay coach Tony Benson gave the best definition of how to class high school age athletes as world-class.
+Australian Coach and former head Gintong Alay coach Tony Benson gave the best definition of high school-age athletes as world-class.

-Its if they can meet the qualifying standards for the World Youth and World Junior competitions which are held every 2 years on alternate years.
+It can meet the qualifying standards for the World Youth and World Junior competitions, held every two years on alternate years.

-As observed it seems common practice for a lot of common coaching principles to be disregarded during a lot of in-house training.
+As observed, it seems common practice for many common coaching principles to be disregarded during a lot of in-house training.

 World-Class Coaches?
 Where to next?

-Having worked at the Zamboanga Sports Academy (essentially a boarding school) before.
+Having worked at the Zamboanga Sports Academy (practically a boarding school) before.

 My job did not stop as a coach on the track.

-Unfortunately for the two local athletics coaches there that weren’t the case as they lost 1/2 to 2/3 of their athletes due to homesickness stress.
+Unfortunately for the two local athletics coaches, that weren’t the case as they lost 1/2 to 2/3 of their athletes due to homesickness stress.

-These two other coaches had their own families so they simply did not have the time to put into keeping stress levels and retaining homesick athletes.
+These two other coaches had their own families, so they did not have the time to keep stress levels and retain homesick athletes.

 Take into account also the parents were maybe 1-hour drive away at most as this is a provincial academy situation.